Later edit, in light of the possibility of this post being associated with right-wing propaganda.

 Who you are versus what you are

 Then there is the slippery slope argument – it’s true that there are other “sexual minorities” riding the coattails of the LGBT movement, using the fact that tolerance has become the most important value in society in order to squeeze in through a narrow opening of acceptability.
-It’s true that there is an actual paedophile lobby which is becoming more vocal with each passing year (something unimaginable twenty or even ten years ago) – and it’s true that groups such as NAMBLA were associated with the LGBT movement in its inception.
-However, one cannot demand that individuals who simply are gay and had nothing to do with that association foot the moral bill for other people’s poor choices, or for what those groups are doing today.
+However, one cannot demand that individuals who simply are gay or transgender and had nothing to do with that association foot the moral bill for other people’s poor choices of association, or for what those groups are doing today.
 Everyone is responsible for what they personally say and do.

 A pain in the collective leftist butt